petros-d/docs/cloud/cli-release-notes.md

 ### Introducing the Astronomer Cloud CLI

 The Astronomer Cloud CLI (`astrocloud`) is now generally available as the official command-line tool for Astronomer Cloud.
-It is a direct replacement of the previously released `/.astro` executable.
+It is a direct replacement of the previously released `astro` executable.

 The Astronomer Cloud CLI sets the foundation for more robust functionality in the future and includes several significant improvements to both the local development experience as well as use cases specific to Astronomer Cloud.
 These changes are summarized in the following sections.